Tassie Getaway

 Itinerary / more information

 • Day 1 Tasmania's second-largest city, Launceston sits pretty on the banks of the Tamar River.
-If you arrive early, there are near endless distractions to give you a taste for the Apple Isle.
-We suggest jumping on a boat to cruise the city's might waterway, gliding through the Tamar Valley and into Cataract Gorge.
+Arrive early?
+Distractions are endless.
+We suggest jumping on a boat to cruise the waterway, gliding through the Tamar Valley or up into Cataract Gorge.
 This rare natural phenomenon unites bushland with neat Victorian gardens, replete with ferns and exotic plants.
-It's also a sacred place for the palawa Indigenous community.
-You will feel your spirit soar.
-Get a different perspective of the green cavern on the scenic chairlift, zipping you over the water to a lofty lookout.
-Consider yourself a bit of a gourmand?
-Some of Tassie's top wineries are within easy reach.
-Sip your way around the Josef Chromy estate, Swinging Gate or Jansz before meeting the adventurous souls that will keep you company over the next week.
-The day is yours to fill as you please.
+Get a different perspective of the green cavern on the scenic chairlift, zipping you over the water to a lofty lookout (both own expense).
+Meet your Travel Director for a drink before embarking on your journey along Tasmania's glorious east.

 • Day 3 Embarking on your Freycinet adventure, you may think someone has taken the glasses off your nose and cleaned them for the first time.
-The towering Hazards Range that backdrops your base gleams pink in the morning sunshine.
+The towering Hazards Range gleams pink in the morning sunshine.
 Fun fact: the prized granite here was used to build the foyer of New York's Empire State Building.
-Beyond, the brilliant blue ocean curves into perfect coves carpeted with golden sand.
+The brilliant blue ocean curves into coves dusted with golden sand.
 And dusty greens patchwork Cape Tourville's virgin eucalypt forest, stretching as far as the eye can see.
-And you get to take it all in on a Wineglass Bay lunchtime cruise, revealing the gem-like crescent and its (albeit brisk) gin-clear water.
-There's a reason this beach tops global "best of the best" lists.
-Dive in if you dare!
+And you get to take it all in on a Wineglass Bay lunch cruise.

 • Day 4 This morning, the GPS is set for the historic township of Richmond; explore the convict-built goal and bridge or browse the quaint boutique shops in town.
-Next get your cultural fix at Risdon Cove.
+Next, join us for a MAKE TRAVEL MATTER(R) Experience at Risdon Cove.
 Kipli Takara (meaning food walk) is an immersive experience where guests are invited to walk the culturally rich landscape with palawa (Tasmanian Aboriginal) guides across this abundant natural pantry that was returned to Tasmanian Aboriginal ownership in 1995.
 You will be treated to a guided walk of this unique property, hearing about the history and current story of the area.
 Along the way guests are able to taste the native bush tucker currently in season and get a first-hand glimpse into how palawa continue to enjoy cultural foods and undertake culturally-centred land management across lutruwita/Tasmania.
 This experience includes a unique tasting of local, native flavours.
 This evening is at your leisure in Hobart.

-• Day 6 Today is one of decisions.
-Do you fancy lingering on a Hobart tour of the city centre, exploring gallery-lined streets and taking in glorious Georgian architecture, either at your leisure or with a guide?
+• Day 6 Today is one of choices.
+Do you fancy lingering in Hobart's city centre, exploring gallery-lined streets and taking in glorious Georgian architecture, either at your leisure or with a guide?
 Or perhaps you're inclined to explore the Tasmanian Museum & Art Gallery, occupying one of Australia's most historically significant sites and home to an eye-watering 800,000 objects ranging from fossils to fine art.
-Maybe you want to end your Launceston to Hobart tour the way it began: savouring the state's end-of-the-Earth wilderness areas.
-Take on Mount Wellington, with its glorious alpine forest and views of the River Derwent.
-Or cruise to spot playful sea lions and ogle Australia's highest sea cliffs around Bruny Island.
-That's an island, off and island, off an island.
-It's a difficult choice, but it's all yours.
+Maybe you want to end your Tassie adventure the way it began, savouring the state's end-of-the-Earth wilderness areas.
+Take on Mount Wellington, with its glorious views of Hobart and beyond, or cruise to spot playful fur seals and ogle Australia's highest sea cliffs around Bruny Island (own expense).

 • Day 7 Epic landscapes, tasty food and wine, historic attractions - we've packed a lot into the last week.
-Today, digest all your tours from Launceston to Hobart (those money-can't-buy adventures and experiences) as we bid adieu
+Today, digest all your adventures as we bid adieu.

 • Price is per person and subject to availability.
 Accommodation (if included) is based on twin share unless otherwise stated.